ObamaCare’s Individual Mandate: What is the Tax Penalty for Not Having Health Insurance?

 The Latest Date You Can Sign up for ObamaCare

-If you enrolled in a health insurance plan through the Marketplace before February 15th, 2015, you won’t have to pay the fee for any month before your coverage began in 2015.
+If you enrolled in a health insurance plan through the Marketplace before the end of open enrollment, you won’t have to pay the fee for any month before your coverage began.
 Moving forward, you must obtain coverage during open enrollment to avoid the fee.

 Marketplace coverage always starts on the first day of a month.
 To qualify, you must have enrolled by the 15th day of the previous month.

-If you missed open enrollment, you’ll need to wait until the next enrollment period to use the marketplace or qualify for special enrollment.
+If you missed open enrollment, you would need to wait until the next enrollment period to use the marketplace or qualify for special enrollment.
 Find out more about open enrollment.

 More Information on the ObamaCare Tax Penalty For Businesses